skywish/skywish.github.io/_posts/2017-02-18-Leetcode-Record.md

 		return res;
 	}

-	/*
-	 * Find all possible distinguished three numbers adding up to the target
-	 * in sorted array nums[] between indices low and high.
-If there are,
-	 * add all of them into the ArrayList fourSumList, using
-	 * fourSumList.add(Arrays.asList(z1, the three numbers))
-	 */
 	public void threeSumForFourSum(int[] nums, int target, int low, int high, ArrayList<List<Integer>> fourSumList, int z1) {
 		if (low + 1 >= high)